top of page

 EDGE | TEXAS A&M | 6’4 | 285

-Strengths: Scourton is a compact and physical lineman.
-He has great functional strength at the point of attack.
-Yet for his size, Scourton moves very well, able to drop back into coverage and make plays in space.
-He’s a high motor defender with an ability to wear down lineman.
-Scourton has a lethal spin move that shows up on tape Weaknesses: I’d like to see Scourton’s finishing ability improve a little.
-Additionally, once he reaches the top of his rush, he’s a little sluggish turning the corner Bottom Line: Scourton’s size, mobility, and motor will position him as a productive and reliable defender in the NFL.
+Strengths: Scourton is a compact and physical lineman with great functional strength at the point of attack.
+For his size, he moves well—capable of dropping into coverage and making plays in space.
+He plays with a high motor and can wear down linemen over time.
+His spin move is lethal and shows up consistently on tape.
+Weaknesses: Scourton could improve his finishing ability, and once he hits the top of his rush, he can look a bit sluggish turning the corner.
+Bottom Line: Scourton’s combination of size, mobility, and effort gives him the tools to be a productive and reliable NFL defender.

 Grade: Round 2